po-strikes25/po-strikes25/README.md

 * 🔭 I’m currently working on a Spring Boot based E-Commerce project

-* 🌱 I’m currently upskilling with SpringBoot, JPA, Hibernate
+* 🌱 I’m currently upskilling with SpringBoot, JPA, Hibernate, HTML

 * 📫 How to reach me letstalknumbers24@gmail.com